dmeditor/doc/tutorial/ssr.md

 ### Invoke server load for each widget

-Below code will iterate all widget of this page and invoke onServerSideLoad of widget.
+Below code will iterate all widgets of this page and invoke `onServerSideLoad` of those widgets.

 ```javascript